woocommerce/woocommerce/readme.txt

 == Changelog ==

 = 3.2.2 - ? =
+* Fix - Fixed issue where VAT exempt users where still being charged VAT on the totals.
 * Tweak - Correct spelling errors in on sale date descriptions for the legacy v1 REST API.

 = 3.2.1 - 2017-10-13 =